mouseless/mouseless.codes/case-studies.md

 ## Inventiv

-[Inventiv][] is founded as the technology subsidiary of _Multinet | Up_ and is a payment technology copmany.
-They have a strong in-house software development mindset for which they utilize a software development framework in .NET.
+[Inventiv][] is the technology subsidiary of _Multinet | Up_, specializing in payment technology.
+They have a strong in-house software development culture, providing us with the opportunity to explore innovative ways to develop software.
+This led us to create their backend framework, [Gazel][], and their service framework, [Routine][], both in .NET.

-We were directly responsible for the development of their in-house framework, [Gazel][], researching, applying new features of .NET, managing technology upgrades, delivering new features along with maintaining the documentation.
+We were directly responsible for Gazel's entire development.
+Our tasks included introducing new features, planning and managing releases, researching and implementing the latest .NET advancements into the framework, managing technology upgrades, and maintaining the framework's documentation.

-Almost all of Inventiv's software runs on Gazel framework, everyday handling millions of payment transactions of _Multinet | Up_ with high-performance.
+The majority of Inventiv's software runs on Gazel, efficiently processing millions of daily payment transactions for _Multinet | Up_ card users.

 ### History

-We designed and developed _Multinet | Up_'s framework with the first version released in 2014.
-We also open-sourced the service framework, [Routine][] which is a technology that Gazel uses as a service framework on top of ASP.NET.
+We initiated the design and development of _Multinet | Up_'s framework, with the first version released in 2014.
+We've open-sourced Routine, and turn their internal framework into the product it is today.

-This was a 10 year journey that helped us learn how to overcome struggles of creating an open-source product, for which we'll always be grateful.
+This 10 year journey has been invaluable in teaching us how to tackle the challenges of creating an open-source product, for which we'll always be grateful.

 ### Overview